Ukrainian corvette Lutsk

 Lutsk (Луцьк) was an anti-submarine corvette of the Ukrainian Navy.
-Board number U205 (to July 1994 was number 400, from 1994 until January 2007 — U200).
-In March 2014 Lutsk was captured by Russian forces during the Crimean crisis.
+Board number U205 (to July 1994 was number 400, from 1994 until January 2007 – U200).
+In March 2014 Lutsk was captured by Russian forces during the annexation of Crimea.

 History

 Lutsk is the ship 1124ME project (NATO reporting name: Grisha V class, in the Soviet classification: Albatros class Альбатрос).

 The Russian type designation is Small Anti-Submarine Ship.
 The Grisha-class anti-submarine ship was designed to search for and destroy enemy submarines found in coastal areas.
 They were equipped with a variety of ASW weapons and an SA-N-4 surface-to-air missile launcher.
 All were fitted with retractable fin stabilizers.
 Some of them (the Grisha II class) were built for the border guards.

 The Grisha V-class ships were built between 1985 and 2002.
 This incorporated further modifications with the twin 57 mm guns being replaced by a single 76 mm gun.
 Thirty ships were built.
 About 28 ships remain in the Russian Navy.
 Two ships — Lutsk and Ternopil were built in Ukraine.
 Lutsk was launched on 22 May 1993 and alongside Ternopil, entered service on 16 February 2006 with the Ukrainian Navy.

-On 20 March 2014, Lutsk was captured by Russian forces during the Crimean crisis.
+On 20 March 2014, Lutsk was captured by Russian forces during the annexation of Crimea.
 The ship was scheduled to be handed back to Ukraine in May 2014.
-But as of 6 August 2014 it was not; Russia suspended the return of Ukrainian Navy materials from Crimea to Ukraine proper because Ukraine did not renew its unilaterally declared ceasefire on 1 July 2014 in the War in Donbass.
+But as of 6 August 2014 it was not; Russia suspended the return of Ukrainian Navy materials from Crimea to Ukraine proper because Ukraine did not renew its unilaterally declared ceasefire on 1 July 2014 in the War in Donbas.